lauri-hein/slate/source/includes/_banks.md

 A personal profile has to be created first.
 You can’t create a business user profile without a personal profile.

 Creating a business profile is similar to how you created personal profile.
-There are two steps:
+There are four steps:

 1) [Create business user profile – general data](#user-profiles-create-business)